lamentoeldi/DistributedCalc/README.md

 - Currently, the system keeps all data in-memory, that means that all data will be lost on restart
 - Currently, the system is stateful, that means that data you receive depends on which node you have accessed
-- Agents use long polling to receive tasks from orchestrator
 - It is possible to use proxy like [envoy](https://www.envoyproxy.io), [nginx](https://nginx.org) or [traefik](https://doc.traefik.io/traefik/) to balance incoming requests between running nodes
 - If result of expressions has more than `8` decimal places, they are thrown away
-- Notice that expressions like `2 2 + 3` will be processed as `22+3` due to system design
+- Notice that expressions like `2 2 + 3` will be processed as `22+3` due to the system design

 ## Expressions
-1. During the evaluation, field `result` in Expressions schema is `0` until expressionTable is evaluated
+1. During the evaluation, field `result` in Expressions schema is `0` until expression is evaluated
 2. May have several statuses:
    - `pending`: the expression is being processed
    - `completed`: the expression is processed and result is ready for use